 Digital marketers should breakdown proposals as shown below, unless in instances where clients request to be provided with specific content order only then you should tailor it to their specification.

 Introduction: This bit introduces the digital marketing agency.
 It can feature a single page summary containing an infographic on services to be rendered, resources, testimonials and awards if any.

-The scope of work should encompass proposed services, said services should be based on initial client/business discovery.
+The scope of work withing the digital marketing proposal PDF should encompass proposed services, said services should be based on initial client/business discovery.
 This section details how the services offered will make a difference in the client’s business for the better.
 The scope of work should cover the following aspects:

 Caveats and terms and Conditions: To sell the project, the digital marketer could prompt the potential client (through the proposal) by suggesting a workshop to test any assumptions that the marketer has made after holding brief with the client.

 Appendix: Should carry an “About Us” part that details mandatory information that the client requested.
 If applicable, the digital marker should detail initial discover work.
 It pays to include necessary case study summaries that illustrate part of the proposal and will build the client confidence in you.

 This is the part that you introduce the client to a pricing formula covering the services you provide.
 The services provided should be specific to the client’s needs and demands based on prior meetings.